-In meetings with our Career Services advisors, Robertson students and alumni often ask what the best online platforms are to find meaningful employment opportunities or obtain reputable online career advice.
+In meetings with our Career Services advisors, Robertson students and alumni often ask what the best career blogs are to find meaningful employment opportunities or obtain reputable online career advice.
 It’s easy to revert back to the sites you’ve always visited, but you should also consider exploring new blogs.

 This may open up unique opportunities you may not have considered, as each site gathers their job ads and advice from a numbers of different sources.